Sejmou/dic-2023s/ex3/detection_api/flask/README.md

 ### Create EC2 instance
 Follow instructions from AWS Managment Console.
 Make sure to also specify (optionally create and download) a key pair so that you can easily ssh into the EC2 instance later.

+### Configure security group (inbound and outbound rules)
-Make sure to also make the instance reachable via HTTP(S) by configuring and selecting the correct security group.
-Settings that should work in theory:
+Make sure to also make the instance reachable via HTTP(S) by configuring and selecting the correct security group for the EC2 instance and configuring it accordingly.
+The security group settings can be found in the VPC (Virtual Private Cloud) section of the AWS Managment Console.
+Settings that should work:

 - inbound:
-  - TCP from anywhere via IPv4 and IPv6 on port 8501
+  - TCP from anywhere via IPv4 and IPv6 on port 8502
   - SSH from anywhere via IPv4 and IPv6 on port 22
-- outbound: doesn't really matter for now I guess (need further research to figure out meaningful values)

-> **NOTE:** In practice, it only worked for me once I allowed _any_ TCP traffic (on all ports) - absolutely no idea why 🤷🏼‍♂️
+- outbound: you can keep the default (all traffic)

 You can also create a launch template from the created container so that you don't have to reconfigure things every time you launch a new instance.